-Military life comes with many challenges, and one big one is having to relocate frequently.
-After receiving a Permanent Change of Station (PCS) order, you might feel pressure to sell your house as quickly as possible so that your relocation can go smoothly.
+Military life comes with many challenges, and a big one is having to relocate frequently.
+Particularly after receiving a Permanent Change of Station (PCS) order, you may feel pressure to sell your house as quickly as possible so that your relocation can go smoothly.

-Fortunately, there are many programs and services to help military members transition smoothly.
-We’ll walk you through five options to pull off a successful sale, regardless of where you stand on your mortgage.
+Fortunately, there are many programs and services to help military members transition.
+Here are some options for pulling a successful sale, regardless of where you stand on your mortgage.

 Check your equity to get started

 As a military member selling a house, the options available to you depend on your equity, which is the percent of your home that you own outright.
 Essentially, equity is the market value of your property minus the amount of money you still owe on your mortgage loan.
 Real estate professionals recommend that you own at least 10% of your home outright before selling.
 This minimum equity ensures that you’ll have the funds for necessary home sale expenses (such as staging, repairs, and closing costs), plus some leftover profit to put towards your next down payment or security deposit.

 To determine your home’s equity, you first need to assess your property’s fair market value.
 For a quick estimate, check out HomeLight’s Home Value Estimator.
 The tool uses an automated valuation model to give you a ballpark figure for what your home is worth in the current market.

 Explore military house selling programs and resources

 There are several helpful programs and resources available to service members dealing with a PCS order.
 Here are a few.